-Department's Bureau of Economic Analysis.
-Reporting requirements are triggered by the acquisition of 10 per cent or more of the voting interests in a US entity, whether those interests were acquired through investing in an existing US business; acquiring an existing US business; forming a new entity; acquiring a US business that merged into an existing US affiliate of a foreign entity; expanding an existing US affiliate of a foreign entity.
+Additionally, foreign investors investing in US entities, whether directly or indirectly, are required to file a report with the Bureau of Economic Analysis of the US Department of Commerce.
+Reporting requirements are triggered by the acquisition of 10 per cent or more of the voting interests in a US entity, whether those interests were acquired through investing in an existing US business; acquiring an existing US business; forming a new entity; acquiring a US business that merged into an existing US affiliate of a foreign entity; or expanding an existing US affiliate of a foreign entity.